 However, an editor should not be allowed to tamper with an artist’s work.
 Tampering is not necessarily censorship, which the editors do not practice.
 Instead, the structure of the writing is changed, which particularly hurts a poem.
-Haiku and sonnets require a specific number of lines (three in a haiku and fourteen in a sonnet) and syllables in each line.
-When a haiku is suddenly posted on the site with four lines, readers wonder at the structural knowledge of the writer, and the writer wonders what happened to his haiku; I have seen a couple of haiku on the site with this oddity.
-I have also submitted a sonnet on the website which, when it was posted, had thirty lines, with some lines having only one word each!
+Haiku and sonnets require a specific number of lines and syllables in each line.
+When a haiku is suddenly posted on the site with four lines, readers wonder about the knowledge of the writer, and the writer wonders what happened to his haiku; I have seen a couple haiku on the site with this oddity.
+I have also submitted a sonnet which, when posted, had thirty lines, with some lines having only one word each!
 The poem was no longer structured in the style of a sonnet, was confusing to read (even for its writer), and no longer rhymed as a sonnet should.
 I know my poem is not the only affected work.
 I have read poems by other contributors, and while enjoying their contents, I felt as though the structure of the writing felt wrong.